Registration and insurance

 - registration and insurance documents

-You should get the same information from the other driver and write it down.
-Also ask anyone who witnessed the collision for his or her name, address and telephone number.
+Ask the other driver for his or her name, address and driver's licence number.
+Be sure the other driver shows you proof of insurance and registration.
+Ask anyone who witnessed the collision for his or her name, address and telephone number.
 If you are involved in a collision that results in damage to other property, you must notify the owner of that property.

 If you think the damage will cost more than $1,000 to fix, you must notify the police.
 You should also contact your insurance company.
 If someone has been injured, call an ambulance and the police right away.
 You are required by law to stay at the accident site until the police arrive.